 How to Use

-The Keep Warm Function on the Instant Pot is set to default at 145°F or 63°C. You can use the +/- buttons to turn this higher (up to 167°F or 75°C) or lower (down to 133°F or 56°C) depending on what you are reheating.
-Because it is the lowest of temperature, it’ll take the longest to reheat.
+The Keep Warm function on the Instant Pot is set to default at 145°F or 63°C. You can use the +/- buttons to turn this higher (up to 167°F or 75°C) depending on what you want to keep warm.

-Top Tips Before You Reheat Food in The Instant Pot
+Top Tips to Reheat Food in the Instant Pot

 Instant Pot Recipes Made Simple